The Theory of the Leisure Class: Theses

-In a society of industrialised production (of goods and services), the habitual consumption of products establishes a person's standard of living; therefore, it is more difficult to do without products than it is to continually add products to one's way of life.
-Moreover, upon achieving self-preservation (food and shelter), the needs of conspicuous waste determine the economic and industrial improvements of society.
+In a society of industrialised production (of goods and services), the habitual consumption of products establishes a person's standard of living; therefore, it is more difficult to do without products than to continually add them to one's way of life.
+Moreover, once self-preservation (food and shelter) is achieved, the needs of conspicuous waste drive society's economic and industrial improvements.